xoceanmodel/xroms/README.md

 ## Installation

+You need to have `conda` installed for these installation instructions.
+You'll have best results if you use the channel `conda-forge`, which you can prioritize with `conda config --add channels conda-forge --force`.

 ### Create environment if needed

 As a first step, you can create an environment for this package with conda if you want.
 If you do this, you'll need to git clone the package first as below.